viktorbezdek/awesome-github-projects/README.md

 - [Significant-Gravitas/Auto-GPT-Plugins](https://github.com/Significant-Gravitas/Auto-GPT-Plugins) - Plugins for Auto-GPT
 - [w-okada/voice-changer](https://github.com/w-okada/voice-changer) - リアルタイムボイスチェンジャー Realtime Voice Changer
 - [ashawkey/stable-dreamfusion](https://github.com/ashawkey/stable-dreamfusion) - Text-to-3D & Image-to-3D & Mesh Exportation with NeRF + Diffusion.
+- [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
+It’s Python-based and agnostic to any model, API, or database.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [apple/ml-stable-diffusion](https://github.com/apple/ml-stable-diffusion) - Stable Diffusion with Core ML on Apple Silicon
 - [huggingface/peft](https://github.com/huggingface/peft) - 🤗 PEFT: State-of-the-art Parameter-Efficient Fine-Tuning.